 How is the B4DT received by the patients?

-The B4DT is highly sought for, and the drop-out rate is less than 1% (1-3), which clearly differs from typical psychological treatments for OCD, where approximately 15% of patients decline to enrol and 15% typically drop out of treatment (4).
-Patients express high to very high treatment satisfaction as goes for the content, quality and amount of treatment, and more than 95% confirm that they will recommend the B4DT to a friend.
+The B4DT is highly sought for, and the drop-out rate is less than 1% (Article).
+Patients express high to very high treatment satisfaction as goes for the content, quality and amount of treatment, and more than 95% confirm that they will recommend the B4DT to a friend (Article).
 The 4 days are typically described it as hard but life-changing work.

 Bergen 4 Day Treatment: Outcomes

-From the start, Gerd and Bjarne ensured independent outcome assessment, and the results show that more than 90% of the patients have reliably improved while 68% have remitted at 12-month follow-up (1).
-Furthermore, 69% are recovered at 4-year follow-up (2).
-Importantly: Neither OCD severity, the number of co-morbid disorders, indications of personality disorders or presence of sleep disturbance predict treatment outcome (1-3).
+From the start, Gerd and Bjarne ensured independent outcome assessment, and the results show that more than 90% of the patients have reliably improved while 68% have remitted at 12-month follow-up (Article).
+Furthermore, 69% are recovered at 4-year follow-up (Article).
+Importantly: Neither OCD severity, the number of co-morbid disorders, indications of personality disorders or presence of sleep disturbance predict treatment outcome.
 The B4DT is equally helpful for children and adolescents (Article).
 The clinical effectiveness has also been demonstrated in new clinics in Norway and Iceland (Article 1, Article 2).